hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 This PR adds `syn` 2.0 to the workspace (under the name of `syn2`, to allow co-existence of different versions).

 It then updates `iroha_version_derive` to use syn2, as well as moving from unmaintained `proc-macro-error` to `manyhow`.

-There are some rough edges in the API, but they are pretty minor and, seemingly, will be resolved soon (see https://github.com/ModProg/manyhow/issues/2#issuecomment-1643604170, https://github.com/ModProg/manyhow/issues/6).

 Additionally, this PR also uses `darling` to parse attributes, eliminating a lot of boilerplate and producing good quality errors.